colemanwadsworth/Awesome-Heroes-Wiki/Gods.md

 ---

 ### [[Kal|Gods/Kal]]
-E (13): -3 HP, grants damage immunity, and roll a 6 sided dice for each character (1- Judgement, 2- Doom, 3- Silence, 4- Poison, 5- Confusion, 6- Dazed
+E (13): -3 HP, roll a 6 sided dice for each character (1- Judgement, 2- Doom, 3- Silence, 4- Poison, 5- Confusion, 6- Dazed), and grants immunity to damage

 ---